toshimaru/ec2-price/README.md

 $ ec2-price --region us-east-1
 ```

-You can specify a type across all regions.
+You can specify a particular type across all regions.

 ````shell
 $ ec-price --type c4.2xlarge
 ````

-Finally, you can specify a region and type.
+You can specify a region and a particular type.

 ````shell
 $ ec2-price --region us-west-1 --type c4.2xlarge